djhmateer/hugo-quickstart/content/posts/12 own recipe.md

 Went into fermenter on the 25th of April.
 I pitched 2 packets of the W34/70 lager yeast.
 After a day or two it was bubbling very nicely.
 6 days later and it is still fermenting well.

-## Bottle
+## Bottle and Keg

-15th May bottle.
+15th May bottle and put into keg.
 Just under 3 weeks in fermenter

 [https://www.hopsteiner.com/co2-calculator/](https://www.hopsteiner.com/co2-calculator/) I am aiming high for carbonation of 3.2 CO2 volume.

 So for 30litres, I need 265g of sugar.